 Orange - Incident will be logged in CPOMS.
-If a pupil is put on Orange twice in one week, then they will receive a phone call home about their behaviour.
+If a pupil is put on Orange twice in one week, then there will be a phone call home about the behaviour.

 Red - Incident will be logged in CPOMS and phone call will be made home.